mirzawaqasahmed/f5-big-iq-lab/docs/class09/intro.rst

 Introduction
 ============
-This class will cover the access management and access application through BIG-IQ.
+This class will cover BIG-IQ Access Policy Manager topics.